 Before the COVID-19 crisis, the rapid economic growth of the last several years created an open market for side hustles and secondary income streams.
 Now, it’s time to start capitalizing on these opportunities once again as the economy begins to right itself.

 It’s now more important than ever to prioritize your income as an integral part of your financial plan.

-Active income refers to money that is earned as a direct result of the work you put in.
-Active income is the most common type of income and is typically thought of as trading time for money.
-In fact, active income remains the single source of income for the majority of the American population.
+Active income refers to money that you earn as a direct result of work.
+Active income is the most common type of income and the only source of income for most Americans.
+Here are some examples:

 2. Hourly wage